 Never engage with an aggressive driver—doing so can exacerbate the danger.
 Aggressive drivers can even interpret eye contact as engagement, so always steer clear.
 Finally, if the situation warrants, alert the authorities as soon as it’s safe.
 You could forestall a dangerous car accident.

 Drivers with the need to speed.
 Speed kills.
 Drivers who speed endanger everyone with whom they share the road.
-Furthermore, the reports that speeding tops the list when it comes to deadly forms of aggressive driving and that it plays a role in about one–third of U.S. traffic fatalities.
+Furthermore, the AAA Foundation for Traffic Safety reports that speeding tops the list when it comes to deadly forms of aggressive driving and that it plays a role in about one third of U.S. traffic fatalities.
 When you spot a speed demon gaining on you, allow that driver space—and, again, alert the authorities.

 Distracted drivers.
 The complex task of driving demands utter concentration.
 Drivers who choose to engage their attention anywhere other than on driving safely are dangerous and should get off of the road.
 The smartphone’s meteoric rise to ubiquity has caused distracted driving to skyrocket.